sscoolqaz/Curby/README.md

 after install run curby -c to setup configuration

 TODO:

 Read and parse user configuration DONE

 Add services files DONE

-figure out wtf to do to publish to AUR
+figure out how to create a package for AUR

+create GUI and link it to KDE control panel

+implement other modes: Linear, Manual Override